Your Guide to Buying a Home in the Sunshine State of Florida

 • HFA Preferred and HFA Advantage PLUS Second Mortgage: As part of their first-time homebuyer program, eligible Florida buyers can receive between 3% and 5% of the total loan amount in a forgivable second mortgage.
 The second mortgage is forgiven at 20% per year, over a 5-year term.
 Buyers must obtain a conventional first mortgage through Florida Housing, and must meet certain income and credit requirements.

-• Florida Hometown Heroes Housing Program: For buyers who work the front lines of public safety or healthcare, as well as military members and childcare employees, the Florida Hometown Heroes program offers lower than market interest rates on standard mortgage loans, as well as up to 5% of the mortgage loan amount in down payment and closing cost assistance.
+• Florida Hometown Heroes Housing Program: For buyers who work the front lines of public safety or healthcare, including military members, the Florida Hometown Heroes program offers lower-than-market first mortgage interest rates on standard mortgage loans.
+You can also get up to 5% of the mortgage loan amount as down payment and closing cost assistance.
 Buyers must meet specific income and purchase price limits, and must be currently employed in one of the approved occupations.

 3. Get preapproved for a mortgage